 Who is most at risk?

-Any one who is not protected (by recent immunisation or by having had the infection before) can get whooping cough, including older children and adults.
-Most people who get the infection in Australia are adults or young people over about 11 years of age – even if they have been immunised as a baby.
+Any one who is not protected (by recent immunization or by having had the infection before) can get whooping cough, including older children and adults.
+Most people who get the infection in Australia are adults or young people over about 11 years of age – even if they have been immunized as a baby.